MicrosoftDocs/OfficeDocs-O365ITPro/yammer/manage-yammer-groups/yammer-produce-live-events-from-your-device-coming soon.md

 description: "Learn what's needed for Yammer users to  schedule AND view a live event produced using Teams IN Yammer."
 ---

+# Produce Yammer live events from your device [coming soon!]

-# What is new about Yammer live events?
+## What is new about Yammer live events?

 Live events produced using Teams can now be scheduled and viewed in Yammer!
 This is one of the largest customer asks we have and we’re excited to release this new functionality.